Doing everything in love, go and do likewise!

 Welcome back to our Reception class page which we hope continues to be useful to you throughout this year.
 We will regularly update the page with notices of forthcoming events and general messages.
 It will also include the areas of learning that we will be covering and activities that you might want to try at home to help support your child's learning.

 This term will again be packed full of exciting learning opportunities for our classes that will build upon prior learning and the good routines and relationships that have already been established.
+Our topic this half-term will be 'Growing'.
+We will be spending lots of time outdoors, preparing and growing seeds and plants and will be observing changes over time.

 Dates for your Diary

-Kingfishers - Thursday 9th May 2-3pm
+Kingfisher Class Stay & Play session - Thursday 9th May 2-3pm

 PE - This happens every Thursday and children need to come into school wearing PE Kit (plain black/navy shorts or joggers/leggings and a plain white tshirt and school jumper or sweatshirt).
 Children also need trainers which are suitable for indoor and outdoor use.